If $B$ and $f(B)$ are Brownian motions, then $f$ is affine: Proofs

 To show that there exist at least one function $h$ which is non-linear, it is sufficient to consider the case $n=2$ since we may restricting attention to the first two coordinates of $B$.
 Now let $h: S^1 \to S^1$ be defined by $h(\cos(\theta), \sin(\theta) ) = (\cos(2 \theta), \sin(2 \theta))$.
 It is well-known that this transformation $h$ is measure preserving.
 Explicitly, the function $g$ in this case is

 when $x \ne 0$. \end{proof}

 \textbf{Acknowledgment.} I would like to thank Pat Fitzsimmons for feedback on an early draft of this note, and in particular, for alerting me to several papers in the literature.
 I would also like to thank Chris Rogers and Arun Thillaisundaram for interesting discussions of this problem, and the members of the Laboratoire de Probabilit\'es et Mod\`eles Al\'eatoires at Universit\'e Paris 6 for their hospitality during much of the writing of this note.
+Finally, I would like to thank an anonymous referee for helpful comments.